 Seven years ago as an undergraduate senior at UC Berkeley, I made a promise that we would contribute to the national public health issue of obesity as a medical risk factor for cardiovascular disease, cerebrovascular disease, and diabetes mellitus.

 I remember taking in the tidbits of information across four of Dr. Carlson’s medical course series on campus and discovering that no other organization on campus was dedicated specifically to this national healthcare issue.
 I shared my ideas with people around me who were passionate about this cause.

 Through the help of these founding partners, we have since created a sustainable, preventive medicine platform enabling financial incentives to promote healthy behaviors.
-With the help of the talented Magician Delan Tai (who is a college friend since freshman year, now Silicon Valley Developer), the core algorithm is modeled off of the recommendations of the U.S. Center for Disease and Control, the U.S. Surgeon General, and the World Health Organization.
+The core algorithm is modeled off of the recommendations of the U.S. Center for Disease and Control, the U.S. Surgeon General, and the World Health Organization.

 I'm pleased to announce that with the help of current and past nonprofit student members who contributed to the national health project -- and the physician advisors who supported us along the way -- we collectively delivered on this promise.

 As I take a non-operational role as a board member with the new Medical Health Project Director, I wanted to share with you our progress at Health Guardians of America.
 Specifically, I’ll talk about the refined purpose of our organization, some bottleneck issues in the past few years, the solution to these management issues, and interesting metrics with regard to the health project.

 Since many of our students and MD/DDS fellows will be applying for medical schools, dental schools, and residencies, I’d like to take this moment to share with the team an updated description of the purpose of our organization to ensure consistent messaging.